Ayden McCall

 A full-stack developer with vast amounts of experience in many web frameworks, databases, APIs, and even game engines.
 Years of professional work and education has allowed Ayden to adapt and thrive in any environment, from web development and database administration to cyber-security and game development.

-He currently works at c308 Marketing, where he leads a number of different projects, and is always trying to expand his knowledge base.
-The company is somewhat small, which allows him to wear many different hats, and always be learning something new.
+Currently working as a Developer, he leads a number of different projects, and is always trying to expand his knowledge base.

 In the off hours, Ayden enjoys going to the gym and training in Muay Thai.
 You can often find home on the weekends exploring new parts of the city, or trying a new biking path.